Who

 Special Thank You to Mill Valley Whole Foods Market...see what they did!

-Presently Marin County is having an epidemic of sudden oak tree deaths due to the spread of a fungus/brown algae.
+Marin County has an epidemic of sudden oak tree deaths due to the spread of a fungus/brown algae.
 (Phytophthora, which is a relative of the same organism that caused the potato famine in Ireland) http://cemarin.ucdavis.edu/index2.html is a web sit dedicated to all the up-to-date information.
 One community resident, Linda Richard (415/453-0765) treated her oak trees with Tee Tree Oil by directly injecting the oil into the weeping points.
 (These represent entry points for the Oak Bark Beetle.
 The beetle comes only to diseased trees.)
 To spray the tree with toxic chemicals does nothing but poison the entire area.
 The tree canopy should never be sprayed.
 Linda is willing to talk to anyone who might have other ideas.
 For more information you can also contact Ralph Zingaro, PCA of Bioscape at www.bioscape.com .
 He has great information on how to make your tree healthy in place of poisoning it and the surrounding soil.

 We invite all concerned citizens to call us at 415/459-1391 or toll free at 888/590-3993.

-| For personal actions you can take right now regarding your exposure to toxic chemicals, a form of toxic tress pass, send the following letter to your representatives. |
+For personal actions you can take right now regarding your exposure to toxic chemicals, a form of toxic tress pass, send the following letter to your representatives. |

 Ancient Ways Acupuncture Center